-The site was partially or entirely shandened due to homb damage resulting in associated The site was partially or entirely abandoned, due to bomb damage, resulting in associated open ground likely becoming overgrown.
-The site was occupied by dense, inaccessible vegetation during WWII.
-The site may have been suscep otible to waterlogged conditions during WWII. ✓ The site was occupied by (poss ibly) unmaintained grass field during WWII. × The site was part occupied by (a canal, river, dock basin, lake or reservoir during WWII. ✓ The site was occupied by tidal I mud or marshland during WWII. ✓ The site was occupied by railwo ay tracks crossing soft ground during WWII.
-The site was occupied by stockpiled material during WWII.
+The site was partially or entirely abandoned, due to bomb damage, resulting in associated open ground likely becoming overgrown.
+The site was occupied by dense e, inaccessible vegetation during WWII.
+Possibly The site may have been suscep tible to waterlogged conditions during WWII. ✓ The site was occupied by (poss ibly) unmaintained grass field during WWII. × The site was part occupied by a ı canal, river, dock basin, lake or reservoir during WWII. \checkmark The site was occupied by tidal mud or marshland during WWII. ✓ The site was occupied by railwo ay tracks crossing soft ground during WWII. × The site was occupied by stockpiled material during WWII.
 The site was occupied by buildings, hard-standing or other manmade structures that did not sustain any degree of bomb damage.
 A comparison of the historical records confirms that buildings on site sustained inconsequential minor / moderate damage.
 The site was occupied by well-maintained, manicured lawn during WWII.
 Undamaged, developed parts of the site would have been vulnerable to the J-Curve Effect.
-Additional comments: A large proportion of the site comprised the river and a re WWII.
-A UXB strike to these locations will have left little to Additionally, when the River Thames was at its lower wate the study area will have been occupied by tidal mud.
-A L within the river bank mud on site (revealed at low tide) is u persisted, the next high tide filling in the hole with water of no evidence. r mark, part of JXB entry hole nlikely to have and sediment.
-Furthermore, even if evidence of a UXB was observed, it is u been reported due to its insignificant position. nlikely to have
+A large proportion of the site comprised the river and a reservoir durin WWII.
+A UXB strike to these locations will have left little to no evidence.
+Additional comments: Additionally, when the River Thames was at its lower water mark, part of the study area will have been occupied by tidal mud.
+A UXB entry hol within the river bank mud on site (revealed at low tide) is unlikely to hav persisted, the next high tide filling in the hole with water and sediment Furthermore, even if evidence of a UXB was observed, it is unlikely to hav been reported due to its insignificant position.

-9.9.5 Bomb Failure Rate Assessment:
+8.9.5 Bomb Failure Rate Assessment: